Scientific Name

 How to Grow and Care

-Their roots need some space and really good drainage, and keep an eye out for common pests that can damage them.
+Their roots need some space and good drainage and keep an eye out for common pests that can damage them.
 Uebelmannias are such rare and delicate plants that only those with lots of practice growing cacti will likely even have access to them.
 These will probably only be found in specialty shops, and their cultivation should be left to the experts.
-If you do cultivate one, though, they are among the most singular-looking of all cacti.
+If you cultivate one, they are among the most singular-looking of all cacti.

 If free-standing in their pots, Uebelmannias can be repotted at the beginning of each growing season by lifting the plant out as a whole and replacing it in a larger container, making sure to spread the roots out in the new soil.
 Don't pack them in too tightly, as this can damage their root systems and make it hard to retain water.